 A useful distinction can be drawn here depending on what type of business or organization the social media manager works for.
 B2B social media management is going to emphasize communications expertise and industry leadership, while B2C social media management is much more conversation, social, and individualized.
 Understanding one’s audience, and sharing those learnings across the organization, is a key component to this process.

-Feedback and iteration are always the name of the game in these types of high-volume messaging environments.
-Some posts perform great, others not so much.
 Working with the team to discern what’s working and what isn’t, and providing actionable feedback, will be a big part of a social media manager’s responsibilities.
-This means plenty of teamwork and communication across functional roles and workgroups.

 For higher-level social media managers, it will also be necessary to keep in regular contact with upper management and executive teams.
 As tactics and strategies change, social media should be among the first to test the waters and launch new messaging campaigns.